nvhaver/purple-team-exercise-framework/PTEFv2.md

 # Methodology

 Leveraging frameworks and methodologies for information security assessments is a best practice to show your sponsors, stakeholders, customers and/or clients you have a repeatable, professional process.
 No one wants to hire or agree to an engagement without a plan in place that will bring value to the business.
-The Purple Team Exercise Framework is in-itself a methodology covering Cyber Threat Intelligence, Preparation, Exercise Execution, and Lessons Learned:
+The Purple Team Exercise Framework is in itself a methodology covering Cyber Threat Intelligence, Preparation, Exercise Execution, and Lessons Learned: